Delfi-C3

 The Delfi-C^{3} ground segment consists of two command ground stations, the primary being in Delft and the backup station at the TU Eindhoven in Eindhoven.
 For data collection, a distributed ground station network (DGSN) is used in which radio amateurs receive packets and sent these via internet to the central data collection server.

-Data decoding is possible with the free RASCAL software provided by the Delfi-C3 team.
+Data decoding is possible with the free software provided by the Delfi-C3 team.

 The Delfi-C was still largely operational when it was followed up by the Delfi-n3Xt on October 21, 2013.

 In May 2008, the amateur radio payload on the satellite was designated Delfi-C3 OSCAR-64 or Dutch OSCAR-64 (DO-64).

 The cubesat decayed from orbit on 13 November 2023.